RodrigoDavy/Wii-U-Gamepad-Brute-Force-Sync/README.md

 # Instructions

-- Turn on your Wii U and wait around 2~5 minutes to make sure it booted
+Step 1: Turn on your Wii U and wait around 2~5 minutes to make sure it booted

+Step 2: While pressing the sync button on the gamepad with the stylus, turn on the gamepad (there should be a menu asking you to insert the code to sync with the Wii U)

-- Open this app on your Android phone
+Step 3: Open this app on your Android phone

-- Press sync one time, wait 5 seconds (or more if you want to be sure) and press sync a second time
+Step 4: On the Wii U, press sync one time, wait 5 seconds (or more if you want to be sure) and press sync a second time

-- Press the start button
+Step 5: Immediately press the start button in the Android app

-- Go trying the combinations the app gives to you
+Step 6: Go trying the combinations the app gives to you

-- The sync menu disappears after 3 minutes, so if the timer turns red, press the sync button to leave the sync menu and press the sync button 2 times to go back to the sync menu
+Step 7: The sync menu disappears after 3 minutes, so if the timer turns red, either wait for the timer to run out and give 5~10 seconds just to be sure, or press the sync button (it should make the Wii U go back to the home menu)

+Step 8: Reṕeat step 4 to 7 until the gamepad hopefully syncs with the Wii U